 Now that our orders are safe in S3, I can delete these two orders from my Atlas cluster.
 Let's use Python again.
 This time, we need to use the URI from our Atlas cluster because the Atlas Data Federation URI doesn't allow this kind of operation.

 Now let's double-check what we have in S3.
 Here is the content of the S3 file I downloaded:

 And here is what's left in my MongoDB Atlas cluster.

-As mentioned above already, federated queries in MongoDB Atlas Data Lake allow me to retain easy access to 100% of my data.
-I actually already used this feature when I ran the aggregation pipeline with the
+As mentioned above already, with Data Federation, you can query data stored across Atlas and S3 simultaneously.
+This allows you to retain easy access to 100% of your data.
+We actually already did that when we ran the aggregation pipeline with the

 Let's verify this one last time with Python: